onqtam/headjack/docs/why/SYSTEM.md

 > "A business that makes nothing but money is a poor business." - [Henry Ford](https://www.goodreads.com/quotes/392495-a-business-that-makes-nothing-but-money-is-a-poor)

+> "**Lots of supply, lots of demand**, and both buyers and sellers are **perfectly informed**: These characteristics make a perfect market.
+This is what every market should strive for.
+But many markets fall short of that." - [Martels vs Hasfiris, by Tomas Pueyo](https://unchartedterritories.tomaspueyo.com/p/martels-vs-hasfiris#:~:text=Lots%20of%20supply%2C%20lots%20of%20demand%2C%20and%20both%20buyers%20and%20sellers%20are%20perfectly%20informed%3A%20These%20characteristics%20make%20a%20perfect%20market.%20This%20is%20what%20every%20market%20should%20strive%20for.%20But%20many%20markets%20fall%20short%20of%20that.)

+> "Not enough suppliers, not enough demanders, imperfect information, asymmetric information, moral hazard, externalities, and transaction costs.
+These are the most typical market failures.
+They tend to be the ones that need to be regulated away." - [Martels vs Hasfiris, by Tomas Pueyo](https://unchartedterritories.tomaspueyo.com/p/martels-vs-hasfiris#:~:text=Not%20enough%20suppliers%2C%20not%20enough%20demanders%2C%20imperfect%20information%2C%20asymmetric%20information%2C%20moral%20hazard%2C%20externalities%2C%20and%20transaction%20costs.%20These%20are%20the%20most%20typical%20market%20failures.%20They%20tend%20to%20be%20the%20ones%20that%20need%20to%20be%20regulated%20away.)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Governance & how broken it is